 Two bearing pointers and associated information can be displayed on the HSI for NAV, GPS, and ADF sources by pressing the PFD Softkey then a BRG or DME Softkey.
-The bearing pointers are light blue and are single-line (BRG1) or double-line (BRG2).
+The bearing pointers are cyan and are single-line (BRG1) or double-line (BRG2).
 A pointer symbol is shown in the information windows to indicate the navigation source.
 The bearing pointers never override the CDI and are visually separated from the CDI by a white ring.
 Bearing pointers may be selected but not necessarily visible due to data unavailability.
-When the Arc HSI is displayed, the Bearing Information windows and pointers are disabled.